 We quantified health outcomes as QALYs.
 The utility values used to derive QALYs can be found in Table 10.
-These values were obtained by Pham et al, who collected health utility data bln the reference case analysis, we assume no one starts on support; therefore, this value is used only in the sensitivity analyses.

-from 424 people with healed or active venous leg ulcers using the EQ5D questionnaire.
+These values were obtained by Pham et al,40 who collected health utility data from 424 people with healed or active venous leg ulcers using the EQ5D questionnaire.
 We assumed the utility of an infected ulcer to be the same as an unhealed ulcer (Laura Teague, written communication, Jan 16, 2018).
 We varied the utility of infected ulcers in sensitivity analyses.